Bananas in Pyjamas: Cultural impact

+In 1990, Elizabeth Watts-Legg with the pupils of the Broomfield House School performed a nursery rhyme version of Bananas in Pyjamas, which was included in the VHS Nursery Play Rhymes.

 The Bananas in Pyjamas were featured among other famous Australians during the parade of the 2000 Summer Olympics closing ceremony.

 In 2017, the Royal Australian Mint produced a commemorative set containing five-cent and 20-cent coins to mark the 25th anniversary of Bananas in Pyjamas.
 The five-cent coin, which is coloured for the first time, depicts Rat-in-a-Hat, while the twenty-cent coin depicts B1 and B2.